AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 **Disabling the Referrer Filter**

-In the event that the Referrer Filter completely blocks access to the forms server and you cannot edit the Allowed Referrer list, you can update the server startup script and disable Referrer Filtering.
+In the event that the Referrer Filter completely blocks access to the Forms Server and you cannot edit the Allowed Referrer list, you can update the server startup script and disable Referrer Filtering.

 Include the `-Dlc.um.csrffilter.disabled=true` JAVA argument in the startup script and restart the server.
 Ensure that you delete the JAVA argument after you have appropriately reconfigured the Allowed Referrer list.